Jarzka/stylefy/README.md

 # Features

 - Styles as Clojure data for any UI element
-- Sub-styles (you can create a style for the root element of your UI component and then define substyles for the internal elements)
+- Sub-styles help you to define a style for your component and all the elements inside of it in a single map
-- Use any other classes (such as Boostrap) easily with stylefy, override if necessary
+- Use any other classes (such as Boostrap) easily with stylefy, override style props if necessary
 - Define general, inheriting styles (such as text color, font etc.) by putting them in the root component of the app
 - Define how your style behaves in different modes, for example when a mouse is on top of an element using the style
 - Vendor prefixes, define which vendor prefixes are used and which properties should be prefixed